 Talk to your advisor again and review your transfer plan!

 RI Transfers (www.ritransfers.org) has detailed information on transferring to the Community College of Rhode Island, Rhode Island College and the University of Rhode Island.
 Course transfer agreements can be easily viewed by using the Transfer Evaluation System (TES) software available at RI Transfers.
 Transfer agreements for courses meeting general education requirements, program transfer plans, and Joint Admission Agreement transition plans are also easily accessed at this site.
 Popular links include:

-The material on the website is based upon the policies of the RI Council on Postsecondary Education and agreements developed among academic department from the state’s public colleges and university.
+The material on the website is based upon the policies of the RI Council on Postsecondary Education (specifically the Transfer and Articulation policy S6) and agreements developed among academic department from the state’s public colleges and university.